TusharRoy23/food-app-drf/README.md

 * Customer can perform CRUD operation on carts & also request for the orders.
 * Users can search restaurants.
 * Rate limiting of requests.
-* Restaurants & Customer can receive live notifications regarding their orders.
+* Restaurants & Customer can receive live notifications regarding their orders. `(Webscoket)`

 ## ERD
 will be ERD here